streamx-co/try.elinq/README.md

 ## Don't we have LINQ for EF [already](https://docs.microsoft.com/en-us/ef/core/querying/)?

-**X** prefix provides 2 new capabilities:
+**E** prefix enhances LINQ with 2 new capabilities:

-- Full C# support for query creation: multiple statements inside lambda, variables, functions, etc.
+- Full power of C# for query creation: multiple statements inside lambda, variables, functions, etc.
 - No semantic gap with SQL.
 ELINQ declares SQL statements (like `SELECT`, `FROM`, `WHERE`) as first class C# methods, combining familiar syntax with intellisense, type safety and refactoring.

 As a result SQL becomes just "another" class library exposing its API locally, literally *"Language Integrated SQL"*.